 Every week I experience the many health benefits of fasting, and my body thanks me for taking time to rest its digestive system—among many other advantages I’ll share in this blog.
 For now I only fast on water or tea; when I am ready, I will also fast from speech.

 I have since made friends with some Yogis who live in India and do not eat solid food of any kind.
 They inspire me that all is possible.
 One of my friends I have nicknamed “Superman,” as he not only refrains from food but also, at his youthful age of 72 years young, climbs up a mountain three times per day to visit a Shiva Temple.
 Each journey is an exhausting 15 kilometers mountain, which is a good workout even once a day.
-A great inspirational human, who always if full of inspiration.

 Here are some of the gifts I receive from fasting once a week.